dimitryzub/google-finance-py/README.md

 # google-finance-py
-Script for scraping Google Finance Ticker (Quote) data in Python.
+Script for scraping Google Finance Ticker (Quote) and Main page data in Python.